-01 – A new law comes into effect in California, prohibiting people from smoking in bars.
+01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 08 – Scientists announce their discovery that the galaxies are accelerating and moving apart at even faster speeds.